 IR Office Operations

 The Office of Institutional Research operates under the direction of Dr. Lan Hao.
 Dr. Hao received her Ph.D. in higher education administration and policy analysis from the University of Southern California.
-Assisting her are two part-time research analysts, Ms. Deryn Dudley and Mr. Claire Stallard, and the newest addition to the department, full-time research analyst, Ms. Yueyi Huang.
-Ms. Linda Swan, administrative assistant, helps keep the office organized and running efficiently.
-Their office is temporarily located on the first floor of the ED Building in ED 129.
+The office is located in the Center for Innovation (CI), room 144.